jedypod/debayer/README.md

         └── M22-1600_000004.dng
 ```

-Say you want to recursively process all raw files inside /media/footage/20211012/dng, and output the results into /media/footage/20211012/exr.
+Say you want to recursively process all raw files inside /media/footage/20211012/dng, and output the results, including subfolders, into /media/footage/20211012/exr.
 You could run
 ```
 debayer /media/footage/20211012/dng -o /media/footage/20211012/exr

-# or alternatively
+# or alternatively, you can use relative paths
 cd /media/footage/20211012
 debayer dng -o exr
 ```